ska-sa/katcbfsim/doc/about.rst

    simulation, and it is also the pointing direction.

 2. Using katcp_.
 The sources, antennas, target etc are specified through katcp commands.
-In this mode, it is possible to simulate multiple products, and to sent visibilities to HDF5 files instead of the network.
+In this mode, it is possible to simulate multiple streams, and to sent visibilities to HDF5 files instead of the network.

 3. Using katsdptelstate_.
 Static configuration is stored in the :attr:`config`